 Can men receive WIC benefits?

 Although WIC does not provide food packages for men, they receive many other benefits.
 The WIC program was developed to meet the needs of pregnant women, infants, and children in the critical growth years of fetal development and early childhood.
 WIC benefits, by design of the program, are provided only to pregnant, breastfeeding, and postpartum women; infants; and children until their 5th birthday.
-A man with any of these participants in his family benefits from the support the nutritious food and nutrition education offers his family.
+A man with any of these participants in his family will benefit from the support, nutritious food, and nutrition education offered to his family.
 Men can and are encouraged to participate in nutrition education, family nutrition counseling, shopping for WIC approved food, and referrals to health care and other programs that may benefit their families.
 Find out more about nutrition here.

 How can I find a WIC local agency close to me?